zephraph/notes/Tools/Programming Languages/Rust.md

 - http://dtrace.org/blogs/bmc/2020/10/11/rust-after-the-honeymoon/

-Essentially `no_std` does what it says... it doesn't include the standard library which makes a lot of br
+Essentially `no_std` does what it says... it doesn't include the standard library which makes a lot of broad assumptions about underlying systems which can't be made in embedded systems.

 ## Errors and how to fix them